COSEWIC definitions and abbreviations

 Living document: A document that can be updated or revised by COSEWIC without infringing on intellectual property rights.
 A written work is a living document only if copyright has been ceded to the Crown, and if a moral rights waiver has been provided by the contributors (report writers) of the work.
 (Approved by COSEWIC in November 2008)

-Location: The term ‘location' defines a geographically or ecologically distinct area in which a single threatening event can rapidly affect all individuals of the taxon present.
+Location: The term 'location' defines a geographically or ecologically distinct area in which a single threatening event can rapidly affect all individuals of the taxon present.
 The size of the location depends on the area covered by the threatening event and may include part of one or many subpopulations.
 Where a taxon is affected by more than one threatening event, location should be defined by considering the most serious plausible threat.
 Where the most serious plausible threat does not affect all of the taxon's distribution, other threats can be used to define and count locations in those areas not affected by the most serious plausible threat.
 (Source: IUCN 2010, 2011).
 In the absence of any plausible threat for the taxon, the term "location" cannot be used and the subcriteria that refer to the number of locations will not be met.
+See also Rapidly (in regards to "Locations").
 (Source: IUCN 2010, 2011)

 Mature individuals (number of): The number of mature individuals is the number of individuals known, estimated or inferred to be capable of reproduction.
 When estimating this quantity, the following points should be borne in mind: